-3.3 Attribute Weighting Function $w_X$
+3.3 Attribute Weighting Function w_X

-ConDist compares objects based on the distances between each of the attribute values associated with the objects it compares (see Equation (1)).
-Each of these attributes is weighted differently by an individual weighting factor $w_X$ .
-This section explains why these weights $w_X$ are necessary and how they are calculated.
+ConDist compares objects based on the distances between each of the attribute values associated with the objects it compares (see Equation (2)).
+Each of these attributes is weighted differently by the weighting factor w_X .
+This section explains why these weights w_X are necessary and how they are calculated.

-The weight $w_X$ is especially necessary for data sets in which some attributes depend on each other, while others do not: refer back to the example in Table 1.
+The weight w_X is especially necessary for data sets in which some attributes are independent from and others are dependent on each other: Consider the example from Table 1.
 For attribute haircolor, no correlated context attribute can be identified.
 Consequently, only the attribute haircolor itself is used for distance calculation and no additional information can be extracted from context attributes.
 Therefore, the normalized results of Equation (2) always results in the maximum distance 1 for any pair of non-identical values.
-In contrast, the attribute weight is a correlated context attribute for attribute height, and vice versa.
+In contrast, the attribute weight is a correlated context attribute for attribute height, and vica versa.
 Consequently, ConDist is able to calculate more meaningful distances for both attributes and these attributes should be weighted higher than haircolor.